fatalaijon/refactoring/README.md

 * Refactoring: rename method.

-Grammatically, it should be "word *has* a vowel?" (not "have vowel").
+Grammatically, "haveVowel" should be "word *has* a vowel" (not "have vowel").

 In Eclipse or IntelliJ, select the method name and use `Refactor -> Rename` to change it everywhere.